 Jambalaya is mostly a rice dish (like paella) while gumbo is more of a stew.
 Both are made with chicken, sausage, and/or seafood and vegetables.
-But the process of making them and flavors of the end result are completely different.
+But the process of making them and the flavors of the result is completely different.

 If you want to make a Roux